 - Developmental delay

-- History of a genetic disorder in patients or a family member
+- History of a genetic disorder in family members

 - three-generation family history

-- recommendation of appropriate laboratory and radiologic evaluations
+- recommendation of appropriate laboratory and other diagnostic evaluations

 Our geneticists provide services for the State of Tennessee Newborn Screening Follow-up Program.
-Before parents take their newborns home from the hospital, geneticists perform testing for rare disorders of body chemistry.
+Before parents take their newborns home from the hospital, geneticists perform testing for rare disorders.
 These screenings are important because they detect chemical changes before problems develop.
 Your child's pediatrician will be notified of the results.
-Generally parents are only notified if repeat testing is needed.
+Generally parents are only notified if repeat or additional testing is needed.